e14n/pump.io-client-app/README.md

 * `views` If you want to add your own views (and you do), name the dir here.
 Defaults to null.
 * `address` The address to listen on.
 If false-ish, will fall back to `hostname`.
 Default null.
 * `useCDN` Whether to use CDNJS and the Google CDN for JavaScript.
 Defaults to true.
+* `scripts` An array of strings that are paths of scripts you'd like to load.
+They'll be added to the default layout in order, after jQuery and Bootstrap.
+Default is `[]`.
+* `styles` An array of strings that are paths of stylesheets you'd like to load.
+They'll be added to the default layout in order, at the end of the <head> section.
+Default is `[]`.

 ## Examples